coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 If deploying a production Kubernetes cluster, consider establishing PKI independently of this tool first.

 Navigate to the DNS registrar hosting the zone for the provided external DNS name and ensure a single A record exists, routing the value of `externalDNSName` defined in `cluster.yaml` to the externally-accessible IP of the controller instance.
-You may use `kube-aws describe` to get this value after cluster creation, if necessary.
+You may use `kube-aws status` to get this value after cluster creation, if necessary.

 A kubectl config file will be written to `./clusters/<cluster-name>/kubeconfig`, which can be used to interact with your Kubernetes cluster like so: